merps/f5-sre-howto/README.md

 This section covers the configuration for the deployment of the example application as demostrated in the recent Beacon webinar.
-This flow is built around the assumed deployment pattern that is similar to [F5-SRE-Demo](https://github.com/merps/f5-sre-demo), the additional steps required for that deployment to replicate the webinar environment are detailed in this HowTo.
+This flow is built around the assumed deployment pattern that is similar to [F5-SRE-Demo](https://github.com/merps/f5-sre-demo), the additional steps required for that deployment to replicate the webinar environment are contained in the [Configuration](#configuration) section of this HowTo.

 Intially the sign-up for both F5 CloudServices and DataDog Trial account for the purpose of testing is covered here in this section,  DataDog
 Agents are a technical requirement at time of writing as Telemetry Streaming is not support with NGINX+.